In this Hadoop tutorial we’ll talk about data locality in Hadoop, how data locality helps in running the job faster and saves cluster bandwidth.

 For example– There is a 1 GB file which is stored as 8 HDFS blocks of 128 MB each.
 A MapReduce job processing this file calculates that there are 8 input splits then Hadoop framework will start 8 map tasks to process these 8 input splits.
 Now what makes more sense for processing these splits:

 Sending the map tasks, which will be few KBs in most cases, to the node where data is residing (128 MB block which map task has to process)

 Transferring the data across to the network where Map task is started?

 Don’t forget that there are 8 Map tasks and all of them will want their split data which means a lot of pressure on bandwidth if all of that data is transferred across nodes to their respective map tasks.

 To avoid this Hadoop framework does the smart thing known as “data locality optimization”, rather than bringing data to computation it sends computation to data.
 Hadoop tries to run the Map tasks on the same nodes where the split data resides in HDFS thus making the task data local.

 When the application master requests containers for map tasks from ResourceManager data locality is also considered.
 Scheduler tries to allocate container on the node where the data resides so that the task is data local.
 But that is not possible always as there may not be enough resources available on the node where data resides to run a map task that brings us to the topic of levels of proximity between map task and data.

 Map task and data proximity categories

-Data locality in Hadoop can be categorized into 3 categories based on the proximity between the Map task and the data.
+Data locality in Hadoop is categorized into 3 categories based on the proximity between the Map task and the data.

-- Rack local – If a map task run on the same rack though not on the same node where the split resides that is known as rack local.
+- Rack local– If a map task runs on the same rack though not on the same node where the split resides that is known as rack local.